apache/kylin/website/_docs16/tutorial/cube_spark.md

 {% endhighlight %}

-You can copy the cmd to execute manually in shell and then tunning the parameters quickly; During the execution, you can access Yarn resource manager to see the resource allocation status and the Spark web GUI.
+You can copy the cmd to execute manually in shell and then tunning the parameters quickly; During the execution, you can access Yarn resource manager to check more.
 If the job has already finished, you can check the history info in Spark history server.

-As Kylin outputs the history to "hdfs:///kylin/spark-history", you need start Spark history server on that folder, or change to your existing Spark history server's location in conf/kylin.properties with "kylin.engine.spark-conf.spark.eventLog.dir" and "kylin.engine.spark-conf.spark.history.fs.logDirectory".
+By default Kylin outputs the history to "hdfs:///kylin/spark-history", you need start Spark history server on that directory, or change to use your existing Spark history server's event directory in conf/kylin.properties with parameter "kylin.engine.spark-conf.spark.eventLog.dir" and "kylin.engine.spark-conf.spark.history.fs.logDirectory".

-This command will start a Spark history server instance on Kylin's output folder, before run it making sure you have stopped the existing Spark history server from Ambari:
+The following command will start a Spark history server instance on Kylin's output directory, before run it making sure you have stopped the existing Spark history server in sandbox:

 {% highlight Groff markup %}
 $KYLIN_HOME/spark/sbin/start-history-server.sh hdfs://sandbox.hortonworks.com:8020/kylin/spark-history